asheplyakov/profilingmulticore/oncpu_flamegraphs.md

 * [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) is a sure way to make a multithreaded program slow
 * `Thundering herd` happens when many threads wake up on the same event, but only one of them has an actual work to do
+   * More threads != faster code, often it's the other way around!
 * Careless use of C++11 condition variables (`notify_all`) results in a thundering herd
 * Same applies to
   * POSIX condition variables (`pthread_cond_broadcast`)